 The date that [the Plaintiff] first notified [the Defendant] of its claim for patent infringement is the date for the start of damages.
 The parties do not agree on that date, and it is up to you to determine what that date is.
 [The Plaintiff] must prove that it is more likely than not that the [Defendant] was put on notice of the claim for patent infringement as of the date alleged by [the Plaintiff].

 [The Plaintiff] can give notice in either of two ways.
 The first way is to give notice to the public in general.
 [The Plaintiff] can do this by marking substantially all products it sold which included the patented invention, or by including on the labeling of substantially all products the word “patent” or the abbreviation “PAT” with the number of the patent.
 [The Plaintiff] also may give notice by marking substantially all products with “Patent” or “Pat” and a freely accessible Internet address where there is a posting that connects the product with the patent number[s].
 [Licensees of the [abbreviated patent number] patent who use the patented invention must also mark substantially all of their products that include the patented invention with the patent number.]
-This type of notice to the public in general starts from the date [the Plaintiff] [and its licensees] began to mark substantially all products that use the invention with the patent number.
+This type of notice to the public in general starts from the date [the Plaintiff] [and its licensees] began to mark substantially all products that use the invention with the patent number in a consistent and continuous manner.
 If [the Plaintiff] [and its licensees] did not mark substantially all of those products with the patent number, then [the Plaintiff] did not provide notice in this way.
 Notice to the public via marking is effective even if the defendant did not see or was not aware of the notice to the public.

 A second way [the Plaintiff] can give notice of its patent[s] is to directly notify [the Defendant] with a specific claim that the [allegedly infringing product] infringed the [abbreviated patent number] patent.
 This type of notice starts from the date [the Defendant] received the notice.